Emmanuel-Osabuehien/GraphTheory/README.md

 The final algortihm is the use of the aforementioned "Backtracking" where you try to match as much of the string as you can but if you get stuck you have to go back and try a different way to match it.

-Reading through the "implementation and running times" section on wikipedia is also a good read to gain knowledge on this question, [Wikipedia,<br> https://en.wikipedia.org/wiki/Regular_expression](https://en.wikipedia.org/wiki/Regular_expression/)
+Reading through the "implementation and running times" section on wikipedia is also a good read to gain knowledge on this question, [(Wikipedia, https://en.wikipedia.org/wiki/Regular_expression)](https://en.wikipedia.org/wiki/Regular_expression/)

 So this all is how regular expression differs across implementation.

-Search through [Regular Expressions: Regexes in Python*, Real Python,<br> https://realpython.com/regex-python](https://realpython.com/regex-python) if you wish to understand more about regular expressons and it's different forms of implementations.
+Search through [(Regular Expressions: Regexes in Python*, Real Python, https://realpython.com/regex-python)](https://realpython.com/regex-python) if you wish to understand more about regular expressons and it's different forms of implementations.

  ## Can all formal languages be encoded as regular expressions?